 Collateral is a word used for assets that secure a debt obligation.
 For example, in the case of a mortgage, the house serves as the collateral for the mortgage loan.

 Credit History (Credit Report)

-Credit history or credit report is a record of an individual’s past borrowing and repaying, including information about late payments and bankruptcy.
-When you fill out an application for credit, your information is then forwarded to a credit bureau, along with all constant updates on the status of your credit accounts, address or any other changes you have made since the last time you applied for any credit.
+A credit history or credit report is a record of an individual’s past borrowing and repaying, including information about late payments and bankruptcy.
+When you fill out an application for credit, your information is then forwarded to a credit bureau, along with all constant updates on the status of your credit accounts, address, or any other changes you have made since the last time you applied for any credit.
 This information is used by lenders to determine creditworthiness; that is, the means and willingness to repay a debt.
-This helps determine whether to extend credit, and on what terms.
-The three major reporting agencies, or bureaus, who provide credit reports to lenders are Experian, Equifax, and TransUnion.
+This helps determine whether to extend credit and on what terms.
+The three major reporting agencies, or bureaus, that provide credit reports to lenders are Experian, Equifax, and TransUnion.

 A credit score is a number that represents an estimate of an individual’s financial creditworthiness as calculated by a statistical model.
 A credit score attempts to quantify the likelihood that a prospective borrower will fail to repay a loan or other credit obligation satisfactorily.
 A credit score is based on a subset of the information in an individual’s credit report.